matze-dd/Tex2txt/README.md

 With option --defs, definitions also can be extended by an additional file.

-Unknown LaTeX macros and environments are silently ignored while keeping their arguments and bodies, respectively; they can be listed with option --unkn.
+Unknown LaTeX macros and environments are silently ignored while keeping their arguments and bodies, respectively; script option --unkn will list them.
 Declared macros can be used recursively.
 As in TeX, macro expansion consumes white space (possibly including a line break) between macro name and next non-space character within the current